Acetaminophen/oxycodone: 7 things you should know

 - Unlike NSAID pain relievers like ibuprofen, acetaminophen does not have any appreciable anti-inflammatory action.

-- Oxycodone is habit forming and potentially abusable.
-The combination of acetaminophen and oxycodone should only be used short-term at the lowest effective dose when other nonopioid analgesics are not effective.
+- The combination of acetaminophen and oxycodone is habit-forming and potentially abusable and should only be used short-term at the lowest effective dose when other nonopioid analgesics are not effective.
 Legitimate supplies of products containing oxycodone may be sought out by drug seekers.

 - Rarely, serious, life-threatening, breathing problems may occur attributable to the oxycodone component.
 The risk is greater with higher dosages of acetaminophen/oxycodone, in people with pre-existing respiratory disease, in seniors or the frail, or in those taking other medications that cause respiratory depression (such as benzodiazepines).